-Cherry lake is fed by the North, East and West forks of Cherry Creek.
-They begin in the Emigrant Wilderness and all of them flow roughly southwest.
+Cherry lake is fed by the North, East and West forks of Cherry Creek that begin in the Emigrant Wilderness and flow roughly southwest.
 The water from the lake (reservoir) powers the Dion R. Holm hydroelectric facility power plant.
 It was built by San Francisco as part of the Hetch Hetchy Project, which supplies drinking water to San Francisco.
-The City and County of San Francisco holds the rights to the water stored in Cherry Lake, human contact with the water is allowed because the water is filtered.
+The City and County of San Francisco holds the rights to the water stored in Cherry Lake, human contact with the water is allowed (the water is filtered later).

 Cherry Lake is at an elevation of 4,700 feet.